stjude-biohackathon/BioShinyModules/documentation/organisation.md

 # Organisation of what we want to do during the Hackathon

 ## Teaser

 Please help us modify and implement this file, with your ideas, expectation, questions, ...

 ## What plot types do we want to show?

-- [Max] Volcano
+- [X] Volcano (Max)
-- [KELLY] Violin
+- [X] Violin (Kelly)
 - [ ] GGplot
 - [ ] Karyotype
 - [ ] Pedigree
 - [ ] Timeline
 - [ ] Gene-specific expression across tSNE clusters
-- [KELLY ] Single-cell mtDNA/mitochondrial transcriptome coverage
+- [X] Single-cell mtDNA/mitochondrial transcriptome coverage (KELLY)
 - [ ] RNAseq
-- [Yaseswini Neelamraju] Survival
+- [X] Survival (Yaseswini Neelamraju)
-- [Suzy ] Box
+- [X] Box (Suzy)
-- [Max] Heatmap
+- [X] Heatmap (Max)
-- [Lawryn] Scatterplots (general) and try adding plotly
+- [X] Scatterplots (general) and try adding plotly (Lawryn)
 - [ ] Plotly
-- [Yaseswini Neelamraju; Christy LaFlamme] DNA methylation region plots/browsers
+- [X] DNA methylation region plots/browsers (Yaseswini Neelamraju; Christy LaFlamme)
-- [Yaseswini Neelamraju ] Manhattan plot
+- [X] Manhattan plot (Yaseswini Neelamraju)
-- [Max] sample-to-sample distance plot
+- [X] sample-to-sample distance plot (Max)
-- [Max] Histogram
+- [X] Histogram (Max)
-- [Max] PCA plot
+- [X] PCA plot (Max)
-- [Lawryn] 3D interactive PCA plot
+- [X] 3D interactive PCA plot (Lawryn)

 ## What modules do we have so far?
 List under each one what cusotmization options we want

-- [] Heatmap
+- Heatmap
   - color selection
   - changing font sizes
   - bars at top and side for meta data
   - zoom in
   - output table of selection in window
-- [] Plotly Scatterplot
+- Plotly Scatterplot
-        - add linear regression line
+  - add linear regression lin
   - selection of points specific color (by user input, by pathway etc)
   - adjusting x and y axis
-- [] plotDist
+- plotDist
-- [] plot Volcano
+- plot Volcano
   - set p value cutoff interactively
   - set fold change interactively
   - up one color
   - down one color
   - color palettes
   - label top points
-        -
-- [] Histogram
+- Histogram
   - Add color picker
   - Different bars different color or gradient
-- [] plot PCA
+- plot PCA
   - Add color picker
   - Shapes
   - selection of points
-        -

 ## What general options do we want for each plot type?
 (Customization options, overlay options, export options)

 ## What file/object types do we want to be able to use?